objcio/articles/2015-02-10-how-your-camera-works.md

 The important takeaway from the above is: "Color is a visual perception."
 Someone has to be looking at the thing for there to be color.
 Color doesn't exist outside our perception.
 You need a light source and something that reflects this light.
 And that light then has to be seen in order for there to be color.

 Newton first discovered that light is a spectrum.
-Light consist of wavelengths roughly in the range of 380-720 nm.
+Light consists of wavelengths roughly in the range of 380-720 nm.
 This is visible light.
 But we see light at different wavelengths differently.

 The human eye has photo detectors.
 Some of these are so-called cones.
 There are three different *kinds* of cones: S, M, and L. Each kind responds differently to different wavelengths of light.
 These cones are sometimes referred to as red, green, and blue photoreceptors, although that's not really true.
 It would be more accurate to call them reddish, slightly less reddish, and blueish.
 As this graph shows, there's a quite a bit of overlap between their response curves:

 <a title="Vanessaezekowitz at en.wikipedia [GFDL (http://www.gnu.org/copyleft/fdl.html), CC BY 3.0-2.5-2.0-1.0 (http://creativecommons.org/licenses/by/3.0-2.5-2.0-1.0) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons" href="http://commons.wikimedia.org/wiki/File%3ACones_SMJ2_E.svg"><img src="/images/issue-21/Cones_SMJ2_E.svg" alt="Simplified human cone response curves" width="287px" height="217px"></a>

 A light source such as a lightbulb has a certain spectrum of light — a certain intensity at each wavelength.
 An object, e.g. a bike's frame, will in turn reflect or absorb different wavelengths with different intensities.
 For each cone, we can multiply (in fact, integrate over the wavelength) the light source's spectrum with the object's reflectance spectrum and the cone's response curve.
 For each cone, that will result in a single value.
 The resulting S, M, and L cones' three *stimulus* values are the perceived color.
-Our brain interprets this combination of the values for the bluish, reddish, and slightly less reddish cones as a color.
+Our brain interprets this combination of the values for reddish, slightly less reddish, and blueish cones as a color.
 The perceived color, however, does not only depend on these three values, but also spatial and temporal information.

 ### Specifying a Color